rui-zhang-ocean/Predict_Transactions/README.md

 ## Build Synthesizer

+### Tabular Variational Autoencoder (TVAE)

 I used Tabular Variational Autoencoder (TVAE) from [sdgym](https://github.com/sdv-dev/SDGym/blob/master/sdgym/synthesizers/tvae.py), which requires specification of which columns are ordinal, categorical or numerical values.
-The training could take up to a few days time depending on the number of the records to be used.
+The training could take up to a few days time depending on the number of the records being used.
 GPU is recommended.

+A post-correction is applied to `Transaction Amount` for each retailer by scaling with the average transaction amounts for each retailer from input data.

+### Evaluation of the synthesizer

+To evaluate the synthesizer performance, I examined the following variables:

 ## Build Forecast Model

 * API from Statistics Canada

+[stats_can](https://stats-can.readthedocs.io/en/latest/), a python library that wraps up the API from Statistics Canada

 * Forecast macroeconomic data using `prophet`
 * Generalized linear model

-## Synthesized data quality check

 ## Future Work